 What is assault and battery in Texas?

 Assault and battery are both crimes and torts in Texas.
 This means two things.
 First, a person can go to jail for committing an assault and battery.
-Second, the victim of the assault and battery can file a claim in court for money damages.
+Second, the victim can file a claim in court for money damages.

 Today, Section 22.01 of the penal code combines assault and battery into one law.
 As a result, courts call Section 22.01 simple assault.
 See the table below for a comparison of assault and battery.
 Further, Section 22.01 is important for another reason.
 Simple assault is the building block for more severe charges.

 Finally, assaults and batteries differ on one key fact.
 Battery requires physical contact between a person and the victim.
 Assault does not.
 For example, a person commits common-law assault when he or she puts a victim in instant fear of physical contact.